rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 Run the following command to join a worker node to the master nodes.
 You can get the node-token from any of the servers at `/var/lib/rancher/k3s/server/node-token`

 ```
-curl -sfL https://get.k3s.io | K3S_URL=https:/<Master_node>:6443 K3S_TOKEN=XXX sh-
+curl -sfL https://get.k3s.io | K3S_URL=https:/<master_node>:6443 K3S_TOKEN=XXX sh-
 ```

-Provide the IP or DNS in place of `<Master_node>` this can be any one master node. k3s automatically handles load balancing the master nodes.
-The K3S_URL you provide will actually be the last used in a fail-over scenario.
+Provide the IP or DNS in place of `<master_node>` this can be any one master node. k3s automatically handles load balancing the master nodes.